Scott May: Professional career

 The Chicago Bulls chose May with the second overall pick in the 1976 NBA draft.
 He made the NBA All-Rookie team after averaging 14.2 points for the Bulls.
 Injuries kept him to seven seasons in the NBA, scoring 3,690 points and pulling down 1,450 rebounds.
 He went on to play seven more years in Europe with Brescia, Torino, Rome and Livorno in the Italian league.

 Personal life

-He is now known as one of the biggest apartment owners in the Bloomington area employing several hundred employees.
 May had two sons – Scott May Jr. and Sean May – who continued his tradition of basketball play.
 Scott Jr. played for the Indiana basketball team that made the NCAA title game in 2002.
 His younger son, Sean, helped North Carolina win a national championship in 2005 and played for the NBA Sacramento Kings and Charlotte Bobcats.
 May and Sean are one of four father-son duos to each win an NCAA basketball championship.